DanialArab/MLOPS/README.md

-# MLOPS
+# MLOps

-This repo documents my understanding of MLOPS.
+This repo documents my understanding of MLOps.
 The structure of my notes are as follows:

 # Table of content